 Japan’s Fundamental Law on Education was revised in 2006 and new curriculum guidelines along with new proposals for strengthening the position of moral education reflect the increased political focus, particularly by the two Abe-administrations.
 Changes include increased emphasis on patriotism, on ...

-By James Arthur, Kristján Kristjánsson, Tom Harrison, Wouter Sanderse, Daniel Wright
+By Dr James Arthur, Kristján Kristjánsson, Tom Harrison, Wouter Sanderse, Daniel Wright

 Teaching Character and Virtue in Schools addresses the contemporary issues of quantification and measurement in educational settings.
 The authors draw on the research of the Jubilee Centre at the University of Birmingham in order to investigate the concern that the conventional wisdom, sound ...